-Peking Duck with Black Caviar, Lobster with Truffle Sauce, Rib Eye Fillet with Red Wine Sauce, Double-boiled Chicken Soup with Abalone… these are just some of the new dishes that can be found at Hai Tien Lo 海天楼.
+Peking Duck with Black Caviar, Lobster with Truffle Sauce, Rib Eye Fillet with Red Wine Sauce, Double-boiled Chicken Soup with Abalone… these are just some of the signature dishes that can be found at Hai Tien Lo 海天楼.

-The restaurant’s new Executive Chef Ben Zeng brings his own modern twists to classic Cantonese fare, a product of more than 25 years of culinary experience.
+The restaurant’s Executive Chef Ben Zeng brings his own modern twists to classic Cantonese fare, a product of more than 25 years of culinary experience.

 His philosophy is all about enhancing traditional flavours with innovative ingredient combinations and a mix of Asian and Western cooking techniques.

-One thing I noticed about Hai Tien Lo’s new dishes is its plating as well, beautifully presented in a minimalist manner, using a balance of colours, textures, and flavours.
+One thing I noticed about Hai Tien Lo’s dishes is its plating as well, beautifully presented in a minimalist manner, using a balance of colours, textures, and flavours.

 Hai Tien Lo Style Classic Sliced Beijing Duck with Black Caviar, Avocado and Vegetarian Beancurd Skin served with Homemade Chinese Pancakes 海天楼特色片皮鸭 ($58, $108)